Everyone is an expert. Everyone reckons they have the winner. Every horse in the field is a chance, depending on who you speak to.

 Here’s a short list of some of the ways you can bet on the Melbourne Cup:

 Place bets: More chances, lower odds.
-The horse you decide to wager on with your place bet must run either first, second or third for you to win cash.
+The horse you back with your place bet must run either first, second, or third for you to win cash.